nithishakumar/facear/README.md

 # FaceAR Website

 The website for FaceAR - an AR mobile app to help patients with facial disabilities perform facial exercises.
-FaceAR is being developed by 4 University of Michigan students with support from Michigan Medicine and funding from Snap, Inc. (Snapchat).
+FaceAR is being developed by 4 University of Michigan students (Nithisha Nantha Kumar, Melissa Fang, Anisha Nahta, and Haihan Gao) with support from Michigan Medicine and funding from Snap, Inc. (Snapchat).

 # Building, Deploying, and Serving the FaceAR Website Locally